SGH War Memorial: College of Medicine

 The College of Medicine Building, formerly known as King Edward VII College of Medicine, was opened on 15 February 1926 by Sir Laurence Nunns Guillemard, then Governor of the Straits Settlements and Patron of the College.
 The College had been the seat of medical education in Singapore.

 The building was designed by Major P.H.
 Keys, who also designed the Fullerton Building in 1928.
 The architectural design of the building is reminiscent of classical Greek monuments such as the Acropolis in Athens.
 There are 12 columns of the Roman Doric order, bas relief of a Roman eagle and sculptures depicting the teaching and practice of medicine.

 King Edward VII Hall

 Built in 1957, King Edward Hall comprises a main block and two four-storey buildings serving as a hostel for medical students.
-Many leading doctors and dentists from Singapore and Malaysia such as Professor E. S. Monteiro, Dr Benjamin Henry Sheares (2nd President of Singapore), and Dr Mahathir bin Mohamad (4th Prime Minister of Malaysia) have passed through the hall and forged lifelong friendship during their stay here.
+Many leading doctors and dentists from Singapore and Malaysia such as Professor E. S. Monteiro, Benjamin Henry Sheares (2nd President of Singapore), and Mahathir Mohamad (4th Prime Minister of Malaysia) have passed through the hall and forged lifelong friendship during their stay here.